 Implications of a breach:

-- 60% of small businesses fail within 6 months of a cyberattack, from Champlain College
+- 60% of business close their doors within six months of a cyberattack.

-Despite these scary stats, 9 out of 10 small businesses reported that they don’t use any data protection for company and customer information.
+Despite these scary stats, about half of all small businesses report that they don't use any data protection for company and customer information.

-How can you get your small business security practices cleaned up?
+How can you get your business security practices cleaned up?
+As a business owner, it's important to have a detailed plan that everyone understands, not just your IT staff.

 Create an employee—training plan.